zhenkyle/emacs_journal/content/color.md

 date = 2020-01-10
 +++

-I followed this interesting video blog: [Switching to GNU Emacs][1], to change my Emacs's color to [Dracula theme][2], now I feel better.
-My Emacs looks more like a morden text editor now.
+Followed this interesting video blog: [Switching to GNU Emacs][1], I changed my Emacs's color to [Dracula theme][2], my Emacs looks more like a morden text editor now.

 # What is Dracula theme
 Dracula theme is A dark theme for Emacs.